regulatorystudies/regulation-digest/README.md

 The `output/` sub-folder is where the output data will be located.
 It creates data files in comma separated values (CSV) format with the naming convention `federal_register_clips_YYYY-MM-DD`, where the date is the current date.
 If more than one file is created in a day, it will be overwritten.
 If the output folder does not exist at runtime, it will be automatically created for you.

 The `regdigest/` sub-folder is the module where the program itself is located.
-There are many files and sub-directories within it, but you do not need to do anything with them (except leave them be!).
-These files are required for the program to run without installing Python on your computer.
-The only file you need to access within this folder is `retrieve_documents.exe`.
-This is the executable that runs the compiled program.
+The file, `retrieve_documents.py`, contains the code needed to run the program.

 ## Usage